 Telyria — The City of Masks, where truth wears its finest costume.

-On the shimmering southern coast of the Whispering Coast, nestled between illusion-veiled cliffs and sapphire waters, stands Telyria — a city of mirrored domes, perfumed air, and perpetual intrigue.
-Its marble terraces gleam like cut gemstones beneath the sun, and its canals reflect not the sky but whatever the viewer most desires to see.
 To live in Telyria is to play a part, for here, identity is an art form, and anonymity a virtue.
 Every face is a mask; every word, a performance.
 Beneath its jeweled splendor, the city thrives on secrets — and bleeds them in equal measure.

 Mist often drifts inland from the sea, curling through narrow streets like smoke.
 Locals claim it listens.
 Mirrors line even the poorest alleys, though few are trusted — for in Telyria, mirrors are not made to reveal truth, but to conceal it beautifully.

-Telyria’s wealth grew from its mastery of illusion and theatre.
+The custom of masking began as protection for spies, smugglers, and merchants, but evolved into a philosophy: that truth is mutable, and sincerity, unchecked, is cruelty.
+Telyria’s wealth grew from this mastery of illusion.
 The Guild of Mirrormancers discovered how to bind reflections with enchantment, creating living mirrors that could store or distort memory.
-These artifacts became the foundation of Telyrian commerce — bought, sold, or traded like currency.
-The city’s merchant princes, known as the Masked Elect, control the production and distribution of these mirrors through a labyrinthine network of alliances and betrayals, all choreographed beneath the approving gaze of the gods of trickery and night.
+These artifacts, along with other, less savory goods, became the foundation of Telyrian commerce.
+The city’s merchant princes, known as the Masked Elect, control these markets through a labyrinthine network of alliances and betrayals.

 Art, theatre, and illusion form the pillars of Telyrian life.
 Every performance doubles as a negotiation; every ball conceals at least one assassination or marriage proposal.
-Gossip is both art form and currency.
-The city’s motto, inscribed on the Hall of Reflections, reads:
+Gossip is both art form and currency, practiced by professional information brokers in smoke-filled parlors.
+The city’s motto, inscribed on the Hall of Reflections, reads: “We see, and are seen — therefore, we exist.”

 Religion thrives amid this masquerade.
 Hermes is revered as patron of masks and merchants, Hecate as guardian of secrets, and Mnemosyne as the arbiter of what truths deserve remembrance.
 The temples are themselves theatres, their hymns sung as plays, their sermons performed behind veils.